clk-project/clk/README.md

     main()
 ```

 Here, we simply define a function, the main entry point.
+The part
+`exclude_core_commands=["git-sync"],` indicates that this tool will behave like
+`clk`, except it wont have the command `git-sync`.
+This is useful in case you
+want to remove some of the commands of `click-project`.
+Alternatively, you can
+use a whitelist approach setting `include_core_commands` instead of
+`exclude_core_commands`, the most extreme case would be `include_core_commands`,
+indicating to use none of `clk` commands.

 Running `python3 -m pip install -e cowsaycli`, you can have access to the
 executable `cowsaycli`, that behave exactly like `clk`.
 The instruction